itmo-wad/HW3-SignIn-Hashim/README.md

 # HW3-SignIn-Hashim
-Sign in and Sign up page with animation and login redirect to a secret page
+An animated and responsive sign in/ sign up page with login redirect to a secret page